rawitat/gtypist_lessons/programming_quotes.typ

 S:We need above all to know about changes; no one wants or needs to be reminded 16 hours :a day that his shoes are on.

+*:SW4_5
+I:[5] IO Angell
+S:Today, most software exists, not to solve a problem, but to interface with other software.

+*:SW4_6
+I:[6] David Parnas
+S:As a rule, software systems do not work well until they have been used, and have failed :repeatedly, in real applications.

+*:SW4_7
+I:[7] Gordon Schulmeyer
+S:In a software project team of 10, there are probably 3 people who produce enough defects :to make them net negative producers.

+*:SW4_8
+I:[8] Edsger Dijkstra
+S:Program testing can be a very effective way to show the presence of bugs, but is :hopelessly inadequate for showing their absence.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU